 Politicisation of Famine

 The differing opinions on the cause, extent and the very fact that whether or not there was actually a famine situation provides for a further case study for scholars/academics as well as political scientist/commentators and critics.
 From the standpoint of exploiting the famine threat, the discourse often hovers around the fact that the chaos or political instability could have been managed for consolidation of power.
 Eyeing the upcoming elections the rhetoric of 'crisis' and use of 'hunger' for propaganda seemingly plays out well too.
-Economist Jean Drèze expresses his reservation on view that this was a success story of war on famine stating, “there is precious little evidence to support the self-congratulory statements that have commonly been made about the Bihar famine.”
+Economist Jean Drèze expresses his reservation on view that this was a success story of war on famine stating, “there is precious little evidence to support the self-congratulatory statements that have commonly been made about the Bihar famine.”

 There's no doubt that the extended droughts presented as a crisis for the fairly new government under the leadership of Indira Gandhi.
-With a famine threat looming and polls due early next year, there was an opportunity even a rookie politician might have felt tempted to exploit (in good faith if nothing else) to make inroads and consolidate power.
+With a famine threat looming and polls due early next year, there was an opportunity even a rookie politician might have felt tempted to exploit (in good faith if nothing more) to make inroads and consolidate power.
 Governments both at the state and the centre were failing in doing the needful to mitigate the crisis.
-In fact the internal conflicts and the growing factionalism in the state leadership seems to to have taken the priority.
+In fact the internal conflicts and the growing factionalism in the state leadership seems to have taken the priority.
 As political scientist Paul R. Brass in his 1986 study, stressing on the politicisation aspect explained, "conflict between the central and state governments provided grounds for a food scarcity and depravation to be identified as a famine."

 Bihar had it's own Bihar Famine and Flood Relief Code of 1957, that states, 'if existing measures are inadequate to cope up with the distress in a crisis situation then vulnerable districts should be declared famine affected in order to trigger increased relief intervention from the state.'
 In the summer of '66 such demands were increasing however they met deaf ears.
-On the flip side declaring a famine before elections could have left a negative impression in the minds of voters.
+On the flip side though declaring a famine before elections could have left a negative impression in the minds of voters.

-The economic difficulties, handling of food crisis and the unpopular devaluation of the rupee caught up with Congress as it suffered severe losses barely managing a majority at 283 of 520 seats.
+Eventually the economic difficulties, handling of food crisis and the unpopular devaluation of the rupee caught up with Congress as it suffered severe losses barely managing a majority at 283 of 520 seats.
 In 8 of 17 states including Bihar, Congress lost control of state governments to the opposition.